MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-unsupported-files.md

 - Google maps

 >[!Note]
 >Unorganized or "orphaned" files are not scanned.
-[Learn why files go missing in Google Drive](https://support.google.com/drive/answer/1716222?hl=en&co=GENIE.Platform%3DDesktop&sjid=1671723489479156884-NA#zippy=%2Cfind-a-file-you-dont-think-you-deletedA)

 ### Google Docs, Slides, and Sheets are converted